 - It is likely you will need more surgery, this is usually minor surgery to get the best cosmetic effect, and can include creating a new nipple.

 - If you have complications after surgery, it might delay any chemotherapy or radiotherapy you need.

 Chemotherapy and radiotherapy can sometimes stop the body from being able to heal itself so well.
 So if you have any problems with the wound after your surgery, you won’t be able to start these treatments until the wounds have healed.
 Radiotherapy or chemotherapy at this time would stop the wound healing and you could get a serious infection.

 The timing of chemotherapy is important.
 There is good research evidence that chemotherapy works best if you start it within 6 weeks of your cancer surgery.
 That might not be possible if things don’t go according to plan with the reconstruction.

 Delayed breast reconstruction

-Some women prefer to get over the mastectomy and breast cancer treatment before they think about reconstruction.
+Some people prefer to get over the mastectomy and breast cancer treatment before they think about having a reconstruction.